AmyTinson/leet-code/README.md

 # :100: LeetCode Practice :100:

-:calendar: The goal to do at least one LeetCode question each day :calendar:
+:calendar: The goal is to do at least one LeetCode question each day :calendar:

 Putting my practice problems out there, as a way to document the solutions for my own reference, as well as hold myself accountable! :100: